 Gorgi holds a Bachelor of Science (majoring in pharmacology and zoology) and a Graduate Diploma of Education (Secondary) specialising in biology and science, both from Monash University.
 Gorgi taught four years of secondary college from 1999 to 2003 and managed and coordinated 240 students at year levels 9, 10 and V.C.E.
 Gorgi’s teaching responsibilities included Year 12 Biology, Year 11 Biology, Years 7-10 Science and Forensic Science.
 Gorgi was honoured to return to Monash and present the keynote address at the 2015 graduation ceremony.

 Gorgi is an ambassador for Ronald McDonald House (Victoria and Tasmania).
 In 2016, Gorgi, along with Meshel Laurie and Tim Minchin raised awareness for the survivors of child sex abuse by the Catholic Church, raising over $100,000 for a campaign to send survivors of sexual abuse to Rome.

 Gorgi grew up in Warrnambool, Victoria, on a sheep farm.
 She is a former state level equestrian competitor and currently enjoys dressage on her warmblood mare.

-Along with her husband and business partner, Gorgi is the proud owner of the Provincial Hotel, a landmark establishment in Ballarat.
-The Provincial Hotel won the ‘boutique style accommodation of the year’ category in the 2019 Tourism Accommodation Awards (TAA) for Victoria.
-Together, Gorgi and her husband Simon are current Ambassadors for Mercedes Benz Ballarat.
+Along with her husband and business partner Simon, Gorgi is the proud owner of a boutique hotel, The Provincial Ballarat and French bistro ‘Lola’, a landmark establishment in the Victorian town.
+The Provincial Ballarat won the ‘boutique style accommodation of the year’ category in the 2019 Tourism Accommodation Awards (TAA) for Victoria.

 Gorgi has found a perfect balance currently commuting from her family farm where she lives with her husband and daughter, Molly-Rose, whilst enjoying her various media roles.